ryanyz10/animation/README.md

 # TODO
-- [ ] 1. `F` key saves a keyframe to an ordered list of keyframes For every keyframe, we basically need a list of T_i's as well as a corresponding texture.
-Because `saveAnimationTo` and `loadAnimationFrom` are defined in the `Mesh` struct, I think we should store the T_i data structure in `Mesh`, since the only argument to those functions is the filename.
-The textures will each be represented by a `TextureToRender` object.
-We can probably store a list of them corresponding to the respective keyframe in the keyframe list.
-- [ ] 2. `P` key plays through the list of keyframes, interpolating between positions This one probably just toggles a boolean like `playing`.
-If its `true`, in the render loop we'll advance some `time` float at a certain rate (that will hopefully be changeable).
-Then depending on `time`, there'll be a mix of 2 keyframes and the blended T_i's which will be assigned to the skeleton and will be rendered.
-If `playing` is not `true`, we can just render from the Mesh buffer with no need to recompute.
+- [x] 1. `F` key saves a keyframe to an ordered list of keyframes
+- [x] 2. `P` key plays through the list of keyframes, interpolating between positions
-- [ ] 3. `R` key rewinds to the beginning of the keyframes
+- [x] 3. `R` key rewinds to the beginning of the keyframes
-This should just reset `time` to 0 and not affect anything else (namely the `playing` bool)
 - [ ] 4. render keyframes to a texture
 Probably just follow what was said on Piazza (@334, and bug fix in @354)
 - [ ] 5. draw the sequence of textures in the right side of the window